 And here is the breakdown of the $4675 in bonuses I earned:

 |Chase Freedom Unlimited||15k||Ultimate Rewards||$500/3 mos||$0||$225|

 Note that none of these links are affiliate links.
 My site does not get as much traffic as some sites so I am not eligible for the highly lucrative credit card affiliate links.
 Sites like The Points Guy, Million Mile Secrets, and MadFIentist can receive up to $500 for a single credit card sign up.

-The average sign up commission is probably closer to $100-200, but with a few hundred sign ups a month, a credit card affiliate site can make millions per year.
+I was lucky to be told by the North Shore Advisory, that the average sign up commission is probably closer to $100-200, but with a few hundred sign ups a month, a credit card affiliate site can make millions per year.
 The more you know…

 How to Easily Get Credit Card Sign Up Bonuses